jonshorter/FEP-Job-Runner/README.md

-# R1-Job-Runner
+# FEP-Job-Runner

-Application for testing Resolution1 CyberSecurity via the JobsService API.
+Application for testing Fidelis Endpoint via the JobsService API.

-As of v1.1 Job Runner now supports the RestAPI from R1 5.8.1 to include all the capabilities of the TaskUI.
+As of v1.1 Job Runner now supports the RestAPI from FEP 5.8.1 to include all the capabilities of the TaskUI.

 For the latest binary release check: [https://github.com/bmartin5692/R1-Job-Runner/releases/latest](https://github.com/bmartin5692/R1-Job-Runner/releases/latest)